Last updated: February 16, 2024

 What follows is a general flow of events.
 Expect the unexpected and prepare to be flexible.

 Remarkably, given the location and population, the town of Adak has twice weekly scheduled jet service with Alaska Airlines for the 1,200 mile flight.
-Once you and your luggage has arrived, we will make our way to the harbor to settle into shipboard life.
+Once you and your luggage has arrived, we will make our way to the harbor to settle onto the F/V Kori Ann.
 Depending on the weather (a phrase you’ll grow to love) we may have time to explore this former military base which once housed 4,000 plus people but is now less than a tenth the size.
-Or we may cast our lines immediately and begin our journey towards the very end of America.
+Or we may need to cast our lines immediately and begin our journey towards the very end of America.

-(There is also a jet to Adak on July 9th or (20th).
+(There is also a jet to Adak on May 15th.
 If you want to explore Adak on your own prior to our trip, Scott at Aleutian Outfitters can rent you a house and/ or vehicle during your stay.)